ebalduf/ebalduf.github.io/_posts/2016-09-19-docker-cinder-mesos.md

 Go to the Marathon GUI
 ![MarathonGUI.png]({{site.baseurl}}/images/MarathonGUI.png)
-(you can do this via the API too if you want) and click on the 'Create Application' button, the click on the 'JSON mode' in the upper right and paste the json replacing what already there.
+(you can do this via the API too if you want) and click on the 'Create Application' button, then click on the 'JSON mode' in the upper right and paste the json replacing what already there.
 Launch the application.
 Once the application is running you should see the following in the Marathon GUI
 ![MarathonRunningApp.png]({{site.baseurl}}/images/MarathonRunningApp.png)
 You can drill into the application and Marathon will provide information where (which node) it ran the application on, as shown below.
-In this case running on container1.pm.solidfire.net at port 31548.
+In the below case it is running on container1.pm.solidfire.net at port 31548.

 ![MarathonAppLocation.png]({{site.baseurl}}/images/MarathonAppLocation.png)